1-888-746-8388

 Final Thoughts

-However, if you plan to explore areas outside of the city center, you'll likely need to consider additional transportation arrangements.
-So, pack your walking shoes, grab a bus pass or hail a ride, and get ready to immerse yourself in the glitz and glamour of Las Vegas.
+Within the city itself, though, pack your walking shoes, grab a bus pass or call a taxi, and get ready to immerse yourself in the glitz and glamor of Las Vegas.

 ABOUT THE AUTHOR